akvarel/GildedRose-Refactoring-Kata/Java/README.md

 ---

 ## Architecture Overview
+- GildedRoseInterface: allows to test different kinds of GildedRose implementations
 - GildedRose: orchestrates daily updates over an Item[] array.
 - ItemUpdaterFactory: selects an ItemUpdater for a given item via ItemClassifier and external SPI providers.
 - ItemClassifier: maps item.name to an ItemType using canonical name constants.